esciencecenter-digital-skills/digital-skills-slides/README.md

 # Digital Skills Slides
-This repository holds the slide desks for lessons in the digital skills curriculum of the Netherlands eScience Center.
+This repository holds the slide decks for lessons in the digital skills curriculum of the Netherlands eScience Center.
 It is built using the [NEBULA framework](https://github.com/esciencecenter-digital-skills/NEBULA).

 For elaborate setup instructions and other documentation, see the [NEBULA documentation](https://github.com/esciencecenter-digital-skills/NEBULA-docs)